puppetlabs/puppet-docs/source/pe/2.0/console_live_resources.markdown

 ### Searching by Name

-To search, enter a resource name in the search field, and confirm with enter or the "search" button.
+To search, enter a resource name in the search field, and confirm with the enter key or the "search" button.

 ![A search in progress][live_resources_searching]